MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-software-defined-networking-infrastructure-23h2.md

 Here's how HNV Provider network allocates IP addresses.
 Use this to plan your address space for the HNV Provider network.

-- Allocates two IP addresses to each physical server
+- Allocates two IP addresses to each machine
 - Allocates one IP address to each SLB MUX VM
 - Allocates one IP address to each gateway VM